MaiGroenlund/GettingAndCleaningData/README.md

 This repository contains the R code and documentation files for the course project for the Coursera course “Getting and Cleaning Data”.

 ### Precautions
-Before running the script please make sure you have the following R packages installed: dplyr, reshape2
+Before running the R-script please make sure you have the following R packages installed: dplyr, reshape2

-### About the script
+### About the R-script
-The R-script run_analysis performs the following:
+The R-script _run_analysis_ performs the following:
--	The script downloads and unzips the files if they are not present in a directory called Data in the current working directory.
+-	The script downloads and unzips the files if they are not present in a directory called _Data_ in the current working directory.
 -	The raw data files are loaded in
 -	The test and train datasets are merged together
 -	The feature names are added as columns names to the the dataset containing the measurements to give descriptive variable names